tom171296/BlogNet/_posts/2026/2026-01-06-provenance-and-attestation.md

 - [Fulcio](https://github.com/sigstore/fulcio) is used as the certificate authority to issue short-lived certificates.
 - [Rekor](https://github.com/sigstore/rekor) is used as the transparency log to record the signature and certificate.

-It uses keyless signing by default and leverages GitHub's OIDC provider to sign the provenance file.
+The action uses keyless signing by default and leverages GitHub's OIDC provider to sign the provenance file.
 You can also configure it to use key-based signing if you prefer.

 ### Distributing Provenance